changeworld/azure-docs.pl-pl/articles/azure-functions/functions-create-your-first-function-visual-studio.md

 ## <a name="publish-the-project-to-azure"></a>Publikowanie projektu na platformie Azure

 Aby opublikować projekt, musisz mieć aplikację funkcji w swojej subskrypcji platformy Azure.
-Publikacja programu Visual Studio tworzy aplikację funkcji przy pierwszym publikowaniu projektu.
+Visual Studio publishing creates a function app for you the first time you publish your project.

 [!INCLUDE [Publish the project to Azure](../../includes/functions-vstools-publish.md)]